kochrisdev/MifosX4MM/README.md

-# Mifos X — Full-Stack Microfinance Platform
+# Mifos X for MM — Full-Stack Microfinance Platform

 A production-grade microfinance solution built for a mid-size Myanmar MFI on top of [Apache Fineract](https://fineract.apache.org/).
 The platform adds a modern frontend layer, KBZ Pay mobile money integration, a KYC abstraction service, and custom SQL-based reporting on top of Fineract's core banking engine.